| The Internet: Hooked on Graphics By: Jennifer Wu, SNN ReporterRoncalli Central High

 advice regarding quality print files, quality on-screen photos,

+and file sizes.
 Using the application Adobe Photoshop,

 David Stokes and Kelly Wilkins manipulated and created various

 images to produce useful graphics.
+Despite the few technical difficulties

 (such as slow computers and troublesome files which refuse to